gryLeader/Catholic-Bible-Reference-Parser/README.md

 **allowsections** property

-Set allowsections to true after creating a BibleParser object if you want to enable capturing of verse section letters "12ab" in (Genesis 2:12ab).
+Set allowsections to true after creating a BibleParser object if you want to include verse section letters in verses e.g. "12ab" in (Genesis 2:12ab). *(This property doesn't affect validation, only affects the string of the verses.)*

 ```javascript
 //use allowsections if you want to enable capture of verse sections (e.g. Genesis 2:12ab)